intel/neural-compressor/README.md

 # Known Issues

-1. MSE tuning strategy doesn't work with PyTorch adaptor layer MSE tuning strategy requires to compare FP32 tensor and INT8 tensor to decide which op has impact on final quantization accuracy.
-PyTorch adaptor layer doesn't implement this inspect tensor interface.
-So if the model to tune is a PyTorch model, please do not choose MSE tuning strategy.
+The MSE tuning strategy does not work with the PyTorch adaptor layer.
+This strategy requires a comparison between the FP32 and INT8 tensors to decide which op impacts the final quantization accuracy.
+The PyTorch adaptor layer does not implement this inspect tensor interface.
+Therefore, do not choose the MSE tuning strategy for PyTorch models.

 # Support

-Please submit your questions, feature requests, and bug reports on the [GitHub issues](https://github.com/intel/lp-opt-tool/issues) page.
+Submit your questions, feature requests, and bug reports to the [GitHub issues](https://github.com/intel/lp-opt-tool/issues) page.
 You may also reach out to ilit.maintainers@intel.com.

-# Contributing
+# Contribution

 We welcome community contributions to Intel® Low Precision Optimization Tool.
-If you have an idea on how to improve the library:
+If you have an idea on how to improve the library, refer to the following:

 * For changes impacting the public API, submit an [RFC pull request](CONTRIBUTING.md#RFC_pull_requests).
 * Ensure that the changes are consistent with the [code contribution guidelines](CONTRIBUTING.md#code_contribution_guidelines) and [coding style](CONTRIBUTING.md#coding_style).